 In this article, I’m going to walk you through the steps required to migrate an existing WordPress site to a new server.
 These are the same steps that I took just a few months ago to migrate the Delicious Brains site to a new server with little to no downtime.

 I’m not going to walk you through the process of building a new server.
 Instead, you should provision a fresh server as outlined in part 1 and part 2 of Hosting WordPress Yourself.
-We’ve been working hard on a solution for making it super easy to provision new servers tuned for hosting WordPress.
-(Beta launching soon.
-Want to be the first to hear about it?
-Sign up here.)
+We’ve been working hard on a solution for making it super easy to provision new servers tuned for hosting WordPress, check it out here.

 Let’s get started!